-- The number is written as a signed or unsigned decimal value.
-Only ten digits are significant.
-High-order zeros are ignored.
+- 1. The number is written as a signed or unsigned decimal value.
 The decimal point may be placed before, within, or after the number, or it may be omitted, in which case the number is assumed to be an integer.
 A positive sign is assumed if an unsigned number is specified.
 Unless a scale modifier accompanies a mixed number or fraction, the fractional portion is lost, as explained under Subfield 3: Modifiers. - 2.
 The exponent is optional.
 If specified, it is written immediately after the number as En, where n is an optionally signed decimal value specifying the exponent of the factor 10.
 The exponent may be in the range -85 to +75.
 If an unsigned exponent is specified, a plus sign is assumed.
 The exponent causes the value of the constant to be adjusted by the power of 10 that it specifies.
-The exponent may exceed the permissible range for exponents provided that the sum of the exponent and the exponent modifier do not exceed that range.
+The exponent may exceed the permissible range for exponent and the exponent modifier do not exceed that range.

-The number is converted to a 64-bit binary number and scaling is performed, if specified.
+The number is converted to a binary number.
 The binary number is then rounded and assembled into the proper field, according to the specified or implied length.
 If the value of the number exceeds the length specified or implied, the sign is lost, the necessary leftmost bits are truncated to the length of the field and the value is then assembled into the whole field.
 Any duplication factor that is present is applied after the constant is assembled.
 A negative number is carried in 2's complement form.
+The resulting number will not differ from the exact value by more than one in the last place.